Abdu2120036/Dictionary-web-app/README.md

 # Dictionary-web-app
 This project will take some time, however I will have only 2 weeks to finish this project.
 So

+Done with the light mode.
+Done with the dark mode.

 ## Style contents

 ### Colors